gcash/bchwallet/mobile/README.md

 9. Use `mobile.Mobile.StopWallet()` to stop it and perform a clean shutdown.

 Note that `StartWallet` takes in a path to a config file.
 You will need to programatically create and save the config file on the device.
-As you do this make sure to set the `appdata` to a valid path on the device.
+As you do this make sure to set the `appdata` and `logdir` to a valid path on the device.
 You will also most likely want to use the `noinitialload` config option and create the wallet using the API.

 Finally you may run into [this](https://github.com/golang/go/issues/29706) bug in gomobile which may require you to modify a python file in your Android SDK.

-Package wallet is licensed under the [copyfree](http://copyfree.org) ISC License.
+Package mobile is licensed under the [copyfree](http://copyfree.org) ISC License.